 It’s a truism that dreams work when you do.
-This is deeply illustrated by John Ness, our owner of Pipe’ Dreams ®, one of Oliver’s newer wineries.
-After childhood summers with his family experiencing the Okanagan, John formed a lifelong dream to return and live among grapevines.
+This is deeply illustrated by the Khangura Family, our owners of Pipe’ Dreams ®, one of Oliver’s newer wineries.
+After 20 years of farming in the Okanagan and experiencing the Okanagan, the khangura family formed a lifelong dream to run a winery.

-He secured prime grape growing land and planted some unique grapes rarely grown in the Okanagan, ones that are best suited to this terroir, including Kerner, Zweigelt, Gamay and Grüner Veltliner.
+securing the prime grape growing land and planting some unique grapes rarely grown in the Okanagan, ones that are best suited to this terroir, including Kerner, Zweigelt, Gamay and Grüner Veltliner.
 With only 2,800 cases produced annually, these are very rare and limited wines.